<== you are here

 The choice of wire and insulation came at the end of a period of failed transformers subjected to 1500 watts, tough RF situations and some number of close lightning strikes at W0UCE which also took out appliances and other ham equipment.
 The fix to prevent blown transformers was heavy polyimide insulated wire plus standard wall #12 PTFE sleeving.

 Contrary to experience with ferrite-based cores, #2 powdered iron cores wound with this combination did not fail unless they were directly struck by lightning or mechanically damaged by harsh mistreatment.
-Undamaged, they ran cold in FCP related applications inside 3:1 bandwidth, and are still in use.
+Undamaged, they ran cold in FCP related applications inside 3:1 SWR bandwidth, and are still in use.

 The double (heavy) polyimide insulation would not melt, but unfortunately was easily nicked in miscellaneous handling of a core wound with #14 double polyimide only.
 A nick in the polyimide led to carbon tracks, and burned and shorted devices.
 However, if the same type wire was immediately inserted into PTFE sleeving before exposure to any working or contact, it was protected from nicks and abrasion.